-- 5) Resample the signal. - 3.
-The tested voltage amplitude is greater or lower than the actual value (Note that this problem usually occurs when the probe is used): - Check whether the attenuation coefficient of the channel complies with the attenuation ratio of the physical probe. - Disconnect the oscilloscope from the external signal and do a selfcal. - 4.
-There is a waveform display but not stable: - Check the trigger signal source: check whether the source item at the trigger panel complies with the signal channel used. - 2) Check whether it is a "false wave": when the signal frequency is very large (more than half of the sample rate), it is easy to appear as a "false wave".
-At this point, a small time base should be set to make the sample rate more than 2 times the signal frequency. - 3) Check the trigger type: general signals should use the "Edge" trigger and video signals should use the "Video" trigger.
+- 2. The signal is sampled but no waveform of the signal is displayed: - 1) Check whether the probe is correctly connected to the signal connecting wire. - Check whether the signal connecting wire is correctly connected to the BNC (namely channel connector). - 3) Check whether the probe is correctly connected to the item to be tested. - 4) Check whether there are signals generated from the item to be tested. - 5) Resample the signal. - 3.
+The tested voltage amplitude is greater or lower than the actual value (Note that this problem usually occurs when the probe is used): - 1) Check whether the attenuation coefficient of the channel complies with the attenuation ratio of the physical probe. - 2) Disconnect the oscilloscope from the external signal and do a self-cal.

+- 4. There is a waveform display but not stable: - 1) Check the trigger signal source: check whether the source item at the trigger panel complies with the signal channel used. - 2) Check whether it is a "false wave": when the signal frequency is very large (more than half of the sample rate), it is easy to appear as a "false wave".
+At this point, a small timebase should be set to make the sample rate more than 2 times the signal frequency. - 3) Check the trigger type: general signals should use the "Edge" trigger and video signals should use the "Video" trigger.
 Only when the proper trigger type is used, can the waveform be displayed stably. - 4) Change the trigger holdoff setting. - 5.
-No display after pressing Run/Stop:
+No display after performing Acquire > Run :